View the most popular items in our shop

 Kate Sumnall, Curator

-The date for our Smithfield 150 celebration is inspired by the traditional Bartholomew Fair, one of London's most ancient summer fairs- the first one was held in 1133!
+The date for our summer Smithfield 150 celebration was inspired by the traditional Bartholomew Fair, one of London's most ancient summer fairs- the first one was held in 1133!

 When the monk Rahere founded St Bartholomew’s Priory in 1123, he also received a Royal charter to hold an annual cloth fair.
 The dues levied on the fair were an important source of revenue for the Priory.
 The fair lasted three days and was centred on St Bartholomew’s feast day, 24 August.
 It was held within the grounds of the priory, where the modern road Cloth Fair is situated today.
 This cloth fair became one of the largest and most important in the country.
 Merchants from all over the country and Europe visited to buy and sell cloth.
 During the late medieval period a large portion of England's wealth was linked with the cloth trade.